-Note: This article primarily addresses IoT from the perspective of professional/commercial software development, and is not intended to diminish the great work being done by hobbyist and makers…after all without devices and sensors you can’t have IoT!
+This article primarily addresses IoT from the perspective of professional/commercial software development, and is not intended to diminish the excellent work done by hobbyist and makers, after all without devices and sensors you can’t have IoT!

 After a recent speaking engagement up in Orlando we went out to a local establishment to continue the discussion.
 I very much enjoy these conversations.
-During these discussion we started talking about some of the work we are doing and the topic came up if these projects were IoT.
-I know this seems like a semantic, but I’m starting to think it’s important to provide a better definition of what makes an IoT implementation.
+During this discussion, we started talking about some of the work we are doing, and the topic came up if these projects were IoT.
+I know this seems like a semantic, but I’m starting to think it’s essential to provide a better definition of what makes an IoT implementation.

-First let me say my early background was in designing small computers called embedded systems and writing the firmware to make these little computers come alive.
-When I was first introduced to IoT, I was thinking…
+First, let me say my early background was in designing small computers called embedded systems and writing the firmware to make these little computers come alive.
+When introduced to IoT, I was thinking…

 I’ve been doing IoT since the early 1990’s, what’s up with all this hype!

-A couple years later I was at the AT&T Developer Summit in Las Vegas and figured out the I or Internet was pretty important to IoT in addition to flashing those LEDs.
+A couple of years later I was at the AT&T Developer Summit in Las Vegas and figured out the I or Internet was pretty crucial to IoT in addition to flashing those LEDs.
 We connected our embedded systems using RS232/485 and so on.
-I still felt pretty good that I sorta did IoT in the early 90’s.
+I still felt pretty good that I did IoT in the early 90’s.

 In early 2017 I decided to change the focus of my business from mobile apps to IoT.
-Along with this was a search to truly understand what it means to build systems that interactive with hardware in the real world.
-I can’t remember where I heard this saying but I absolutely love it:
+Along with this was a search to truly understand what it means to build systems that interact with hardware in the real world.
+I can’t remember where I heard this saying, but I love it:

 The converse is also true:

-This one also seems obvious but provides the basis for understanding the definition of IoT and why that definition is important.
-Not to minimize the value and challenge of building some really cool widget with an Arduino, or writing a PC application to control hardware, I will claim this isn’t necessarily IoT.
-The knowledge you gain from building this sort of software will provide a solid foundation for building IoT solutions.
+This one also seems obvious but provides the basis for understanding the definition of IoT and why that definition is necessary.
+Not to minimize the value and challenge of building some cool widget with an Arduino, or writing a PC application to control hardware, I claim this isn’t necessarily IoT.
+The knowledge you gain from building this sort of software provides a solid foundation for building IoT solutions.

-So why is it important to define IoT?
+So why is it essential to define IoT?

-Building a commercial IoT solution requires you to consider things such as scale both in terms of securely and reliably handling a high volume of messages, as well as managing a large number of devices.
+Building a commercial IoT solution requires you to consider things such as scale both regarding securely and reliably handling a high volume of messages, as well as managing a large number of devices.